Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 :doxy:`ThresholdVectorConverter`        For every value of the input vector apply a ThresholdConverter.
 :doxy:`ArgMaxConverter`                 Assigns the index (e.g., a class label) of the largest component in
                                         the input vector.
+:doxy:`Autoencoder`			Special case of the FFNet with a single hidden layer with special
+					functionality that is guided  towards unsupervised pre-training :doxy:`TiedAutoencoder`			Special Autoencoder where the weights of the output layer are constrained to be the transpose of the input.
+Has the same interface as the Autoencoder for easy replacement.
+:doxy:`GaussianNoiseModel`		Takes the input and corrupts it using gaussian noise.
+:doxy:`ImpulseNoiseModel`		Takes the input and corrupts it using a noise where every dimension
+					is set to a value - for example 0- with a certain probability.
+:doxy:`MeanModel`			Computes the mean output of a set of models.
+:doxy:`Normalizer`			Special case of the :doxy:`LinearModel` which only has a diagonal
+					matrix and an optional offset.
+Used for normalisation :doxy:`SigmoidModel`			Simple model with a single input and a weight and offset parameter which returns a sigmoidal output.
 ======================================  ======================================================================